mui/material-ui/docs/src/pages/demos/menus/menus.md

 ## Customized menus

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.
+If you have read the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are some examples of how you can customize the component.

-{{"demo": "pages/demos/menus/ListItemComposition.js"}}
+{{"demo": "pages/demos/menus/CustomizedMenus.js"}}

-⚠️ While the material design specification encourages theming, this example is off the beaten path.

 The `MenuItem` is a wrapper around `ListItem` with some additional styles.
 You can use the same list composition features with the `MenuItem` component: